divinity-m/Anti-Gravity/dev_logs.md

     player.y + player.r > this.y && player.y - player.r < this.y + this.h
 );
 ```
 Due to the `this.x - player.speed*0.1` the player doesn't need to directly go past the block's x coordinate for a collision to be detected.
-This creates some leeway in comparison to the collisions for falling up and down into the block, which are far stricter.
+In comparison to the collisions for falling up and down into the block, this creates some leeway.

 ### Things Added:
  - Obstacle Collisions